From data to practice: The latest from EXCENTRIC

 New policy brief

 A newly released policy brief addressed to European cultural and creative networks and umbrella practitioner organisations at national and supranational levels provides an overview of the current digital transition challenges in the CCSI.
-It presents preliminary policy insights emerging from the first-year activities of the EXCENTRIC project, based on academic research, sector dialogue, and empirical work with the pilot organisations.
-Available here.
+The brief has been built with and for the sector: it presents preliminary policy insights emerging from the first-year activities of the EXCENTRIC project, based on academic research, sector dialogue, empirical work with the pilot organisations, with the contributions from EXCENTRIC’s umbrella organisations Europeana, Live DMA, and the European Festivals Association, ensuring sector relevance and grounded insights.

 EXCENTRIC podcast launch